 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Zillow reported total greenhouse gas emissions of approximately 80,000,000 kg CO2e, with emissions distributed across various scopes: 197,000 kg CO2e from Scope 1, 363,000 kg CO2e from Scope 2, and about 79,806,000 kg CO2e from Scope 3.
-This data highlights the significant impact of their operations, particularly in Scope 3 emissions, which encompass indirect emissions from their value chain.
-Zillow has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 94% by 2030, using 2019 as the baseline year.
-Additionally, the company plans for 75% of its suppliers, based on emissions from procured goods and services, capital goods, and business travel, to establish science-based targets by 2028.
-These initiatives align with industry standards for climate action and demonstrate Zillow's commitment to sustainability within the real estate sector.
+In 2023, Zillow Group reported total greenhouse gas emissions of approximately 79,806,000 kg CO2e, with emissions distributed across various scopes: 197,000 kg CO2e from Scope 1, 363,000 kg CO2e from Scope 2 (market-based), and 79,806,000 kg CO2e from Scope 3.
+This data highlights the company's ongoing commitment to transparency in its carbon footprint.
+Zillow has set ambitious targets to significantly reduce its emissions.
+The company aims to achieve a 94% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, using 2019 as the baseline year.
+Additionally, Zillow is committed to ensuring that 75% of its suppliers, based on emissions from procured goods and services, capital goods, and business travel, will have science-based targets by 2028.
+These initiatives align with industry standards for climate action and demonstrate Zillow's proactive approach to sustainability in the real estate sector.

 Access structured emissions data, company-specific emission factors, and source documents